What to Say When Proposing—Besides the Obvious

-It's okay to choke up while proposing.
-And chances are, if you're tearing up, so will she.
-Whether or not she's seen this vulnerable side of you before, she'll love you for it.
+It's okay to choke up while proposing; if you're tearing up, your partner likely will be, too.
+Whether or not they've seen this vulnerable side of you before, they'll love you for it.

 Offer some historical perspective of your feelings.

-You could begin your proposal speech by telling her how you felt when you two first met or you realized you were in love with her.
-Take a cue from Captain von Trapp in The Sound of Music, who told Maria he first started loving her "when you sat on that ridiculous pine cone."
+You could begin your proposal speech by telling them how you felt when you two first met or you realized you were in love with them.
+Take a cue from Captain von Trapp in The Sound of Music, who told Maria he first started loving her, "when you sat on that ridiculous pine cone."
 When did that "a ha" moment hit you?
-It could be quirky or quiet, like when you were away together for the weekend reading side by side on lawn chairs, and you looked over at her and knew she was the one.
+It could be quirky or quiet, like when you were away together for the weekend reading side by side on lawn chairs, and you looked over at them and knew they were the one.

-Next, pick her best qualities and how much you appreciate them.
-Is she generous to others with her time and love?
+Next, pick their best qualities and how much you appreciate them.
+Are they generous to others with their time and love?
 Patient and fair-minded?
-Or do you love her for her sharp mind and wit?
+Or do you love them for their sharp mind and wit?

-Tell her how she's affected your life for the better.
+Tell them how they've changed your life for the better.

 Have you become more confident, kinder, or responsible as your relationship has grown?
-What is it about her persona or way of life that has greatly impacted yours?
-Now's the time to praise her for the positive influence she's had on you.
+What is it about their persona or way of life that has greatly impacted yours?
+Now's the time to praise them for the positive influence they've had on you.

 Talk about the future.

 Marriage is a pledge to spend the rest of your lives together.
-Say something about your vision of the years ahead-does it involve kids, sharing advenures, gaining a deeper love?
+Say something about your vision of the years ahead—does it involve kids, sharing adventures, gaining a deeper love?

 End with the famous four words.

-Everything you plan to say up until now should lead to you asking her to be your wife.
-As you near the finale, get down on one knee to pop the big Q. "Will you marry me?" is a nicely worded question that gets to the point-no need to improve on perfection.
-Then wait for her to say "yes!"
+Everything you plan to say up until now should lead to you asking them to be your forever partner.
+As you near the finale, get down on one knee to pop the big Q. "Will you marry me?" is a nicely worded question that gets to the point—no need to improve on perfection.
+Then wait for them to say "yes!"